marvinpinto/disjoint.ca/content/post/2015-11-26-immutable-infrastructure-deployment.md

 1. **Using Ansible/something else to stand all this up** - Simplicity was the key here.
-It was much easier to get this done in Terraform and the added benefit of Atlas for maintaining state and "deployment" was a no-brainer.
+It was much easier to get this done in Terraform and the added benefit of Atlas for maintaining state and taking care of deployments was a no-brainer.
 It is really nice that Terraform makes sure that all the CloudWatch alarms and other things get assigned to whatever node it brings up.

 ### How would this apply elsewhere